 We tell ourselves this is just how life is but deep down we know we would probably modify most of our behaviour if we could only break the habits.
 Habits which, having clawed their way back into our waking minds, after a short period of absence, now seem to be conducting the entire orchestra of our thinking.
 The crescendo overwhelms until we feel capable only of submitting to the cacophony of compulsions.

 It’s as if our brains aren’t designed to cope with the things we want to consume.
 And it’s as if the people who make the things we consume already know this.

-You ever go to a 24-hour Tesco for a loaf, have to walk half a mile to the bakery section, only to come out with a crate of Dr Pepper, a share bag of something you have no intention of sharing, an inflatable mattress and matching adjustable bed, scented candles and a pair of stilts…and no loaf?
+You ever go to a 24-hour Tesco for a loaf, have to walk half a mile to the bakery section, only to come out with a crate of Dr Pepper, a share bag of something you have no intention of sharing, an inflatable mattress and matching adjustable bed even though you have got a practically new bed and full size mattress at home, scented candles and a pair of stilts…and no loaf?